nishant-sr/convo_agent/README.md

 ## Features

-1. POS Tagging
+1. POS Tagging:
 The chatbot uses parts of speech feature by breaking up conversation into sentences.
 The sentence is then broken into individual words of the original sentence.

-2. Name Entity Recognition
+2. Name Entity Recognition:
-The chatbot breaks apart a sentence like POS tagging and recognize which are actually named entity that people recognize such as the name of a football player
+The chatbot breaks apart a sentence like POS tagging and recognize which are actually named entity that people recognize such as the name of a football player.

-3. Sentiment Analysis
+3. Sentiment Analysis:
 The sentiment analysis identifies the words of the user inputting and recognize if it is positive or not depending on the number it is outputting.
 ## Navigation